TomPace101/nanopore_diffusion/notes.md

 continue developing document.

 # Mesh
+_ACTION_ Look up "field" in gmsh tutorials to try to resolve issue with centerline.

 The doit file currently has some bugs.
 See TODO list in there.

 _EVENTUALLY_ post the jinja2 templates and related code to labscripts